mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

   {{<img src="xeon-benchmark.png" alt="Screenshot of Xeon E5-2680 v3's 15618 score on cpubenchmark.net" maxWidth="490px" hasBorder="true">}}
 {{</gallery>}}

  For context, my previous build's Ryzen 7 had a benchmark of 14,611.
-So with dual-E5-2680s, I'd more than double the processing power from my previous server.
+So with dual-E5-2680s, I'd more than double the processing power from my old server.

 ### Motherboard